 Vicks vs. Vaseline Petroleum Jelly:

 You may be wondering what Vicks VapoRub has to do with Vaseline Petroleum Jelly.
 It’s the petrolatum, aka petroleum jelly.
-Here is just the latest question in this ongoing saga:
+Here is another question in this ongoing saga:

 Q. My ear, nose and throat specialist told me not to use Vicks VapoRub in my nose when it is dry.
 He said that Vaseline would be fine for moisturizing, though.